nicholasmr/tamm/README.md

 Rathmann et al, 2021 (in prep.)

 **Acknowledgements:**<br>
-Builds on work by Yeh (1980), Xu and others (2000), Passler and Paarmann (2017), Passler and others (2020), and M. Jeannin (2019).
+Builds on work by Yeh (1980), Xu and others (2000), Passler and Paarmann (2017), Passler and others (2020), and Jeannin (2019).

 # How to use

-We have created a Jupyter notebook demo for how to use the model (`experiments/jupyter_synthetic/tamm.ipynb`)
+See the Jupyter notebook for a demonstration of how to use the model (`experiments/jupyter_synthetic/tamm.ipynb`)

 In short, the model layer stack is initialized by specifying either the spectral coefficients of the fabric orientation distribution function (ODF) with depth, or by specifying the second-order structure tensor with depth.
-Thereafter, radar returns can easily be calculated and plotted by specifying the characteristics of the transmitted wave.
+Thereafter, radar returns can easily be calculated and plotted by specifying the characteristics of the transmitted plane wave.